As a small boy in the 1950s I'd listen to old folk chin-wagging

 A BIG THANK YOU TO EVERYONE FOR CONTRIBUTING TO THE SITE

-Not long ago I bumped into an old spotting chum called Bonzo, a somewhat abrasive character I hadn't seen in years; in many ways it should have been a joyous meeting, but I hadn't bargained on him being the same self-opinionated prat I remember from childhood...not everyone mellows with age.
+Not long ago I bumped into an old spotting chum called Bonzo, a somewhat bumptious character I hadn't seen in years; in many ways it should've been a joyous meeting, until I discovered he was still the same self-opinionated prat I remember from childhood...not everyone mellows with age.

-With hindsight I was a fool for giving way to him on our spotting trips in the Fifties and early Sixties, but being two years his junior made a lot of difference at that age.
+With hindsight I was a fool for giving way to him as a kid in the Fifties, but being two years his junior made a lot of difference at that age.

 However fast-forward to the present day and the two-year age gap means diddly-squat.
 Not wanting to put too finer point on it, once you get past the 'Big Six-0' and your Seventieth has come and gone, you become acutely aware of your own mortality and the old cliché 'life's too short' carries a lot more clout in the autumnal years of your life.
 Not that I'm complaining, I thought I'd be pushing up daises by now, so I'm grateful I've got this far.

-However, had anyone asked me ten years ago what my plans were for retirement, the last thing on my mind would be running a railway website, but having reached retirement age I've spent many enjoyable hours strolling down memory lane back to spotting days.
-Then in 2007 I decided to build a website to showcase some old rail photos and to provide a platform for anyone else willing to share their train spotting memories on the web.
+However, had anyone asked me ten years ago what my plans were for retirement, the last thing on my mind would be running a railway website, but here I am at the controls of an imaginary time machine taking endless trips back to childhood days and hopefully providing a platform for anyone else willing to share their spotting memories on the web with others.

-Since then the site has just grown and grown, though I couldn't have done it on my own; it's all thanks to dozens of writers and photographers - kindred spirits each and everyone - who've dug out their prized negatives, prints and slides for publication on the Internet.
+Since then the site has just grown and grown, though I couldn't have possibly done it on my own; it's all thanks to dozens of writers and photographers - kindred spirits each and every one - who have dug out their prized negatives, prints and slides for publication on the Internet.

 (Below) Following a decade-long £4.2m refurbishment, the most famous steam locomotive in the world returned to the main line in February 2016.
-Class A3 60103 Flying Scotsman made its inaugural run from London to York in a blaze of publicity to mark the start of its UK summer tour, however due to the high number of over-zealous steam fans (and the general public) trespassing on actual running lines, Network Rail have issued a warning HERE in a bid to reduce the risk of personal injury and further disruptions to scheduled rail services.
+Class A3 60103 Flying Scotsman made its inaugural run from London to York in a blaze of publicity to mark the start of its UK summer tour, however due to the high number of over-zealous steam fans (and the general public) trespassing on running lines, Network Rail have been forced to issue a warning HERE in a bid to reduce the risk of personal injury and disruptions to scheduled rail services.
 The upshot is, a decision has now been taken not to release the exact timings of trains hauled by 'Flying Scotsman' in advance.
-Here 60103 sneaks through Marsden with a BR Mk1 support coach bound for Crewe Heritage Centre on Tuesday 7th June 2016; the trip was posted simply as a rolling stock movement..
+Here 60103 'sneaks' through Marsden with a BR Mk1 support coach bound for Crewe Heritage Centre on Tuesday 7th June 2016; the trip was posted simply as a rolling stock movement..

 NEW TO THE INTERNET?
 HERE'S A FEW TIPS FOR FIRST-TIME VISITORS...